jrafaelpcruz/simple-php-calc/README.md

 CHANGES\
 1- Correction to README.md\
-2- More formating corrections to README.md
+2- More formating corrections to README.md\
+3- Some changes to footer.